Oshanath/string/docs/find.md

 #### Declaration
 ```
 /**
- * Find the first occurence of a given substring needle inside a string haystack.
+ * Find the first occurence of a given substring or a character needle inside a string haystack.
  *
  * @param haystack The string to search in
- * @param needle The string to search for
+ * @param needle The string or character to search for
  * @return size_t The index if the needle exists, std::string::npos otherwise
  */
 size_t find_first(